Ikea might just be the top home furnishing store for frugal folks across the nation.

 The products are stylish but inexpensive — as long as you don’t mind using a little elbow grease to assemble them.

 People trying to save a buck love Ikea’s low prices.
 But learn a few tricks and you can hang on to even more cash at the popular retailer.
 Following are a few ways to save more at Ikea.

-Enroll in Ikea Family, and you will be eligible for “rewards, benefits and discounts that connect you with relevant IKEA products, services and experiences.”
+Enroll in Ikea Family, and you will be eligible for perks that include:

 Planning a big move?
-Ikea can help if you sign up for its moving program.
+Ikea can help if you sign up for its New Mover program.

 Bargain hunters should be sure to stop by the “as-is” section at Ikea stores.
 Here, you can find deals on all kinds of items.

 “… once a week, most IKEA stores offer a 10%-off as-is section discount.
 However, that day varies from store-to-store, so your best bet is to call your nearest IKEA to find out what day of the week you can score an even bigger markdown.”

 Also, many Ikea fanatics say Monday is a great day to shop the section, after people have used the weekend to return items.